FOR MACARON SHELLS:

 Shop the Recipe

 line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat. ( For even air circulation, flip the baking sheets upside down.)

-Sift together almond flour and powdered sugar and finely ground Spicewalla Mulling Spice twice.
+Sift together almond flour and powdered sugar and Spicewalla Gingerbread spice twice.
 Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don't have to replace it.
 Simply discard those chunky bits.

 In a clean mixing bowl with a whisk attachment, beat the egg whites on medium low speed until foamy.

 When egg whites are foamy, add cream of tartar and salt and continue to whisk.

 Then slowly add sugar one tablespoon at a time, while mixer is still running.
 Allow the sugar to dissolve after each addition.

 If you’re making colored shells, add gel food coloring when the meringue reaches soft peaks.